-CALL FOR NOMINATIONS/APPLICATIONS TO THE NATIONAL BOARD OF DIRECTORS
+CALL FOR NOMINATIONS/APPLICATIONS TO HABITAT CANADA'S NATIONAL BOARD OF DIRECTORS

-(For other options and more information about the 2017 Board of Directors, please go here.)
+(For other options and more information about the 2019 National Board of Directors, please go here.)

 Dear Affiliate Partners and Potential Applicants: